hfmodding/hf2-lua-state-dump-database/README.md

 # hf2_lua_state_dump_database
-A centralized database of Lua State Dump information from Homefront: The Revolution. .csv is automatically updated after each commit pushed.
+A centralized database of Lua State Dump information from Homefront: The Revolution. .csv is updated after triggering the workflow action.

 Copyright (c) 2024 HFModding